HoTT/Coq-HoTT/STYLE.md

 Most `Require` commands should be just `Require Import`: imports should not be re-exported, by default.

-However, if you can't imagine making practical use of file `Foo` without file `Bar`, then `Bar` should export `Foo` via `Require Export Foo`.
+However, if you can't imagine making practical use of file `Foo` without file `Bar`, then `Bar` may export `Foo` via `Require Export Foo`.
 For instance, `Modality` exports `ReflectiveSubuniverse` because so many of the theorems about modalities are actually theorems about reflective subuniverses.

 ## Formatting ##